slsnow/snowball/docs/linux-acts/vm-acts/first-vm/os-install.md

 title: OS Installation
 ---

-# Operating System Installation Guide
+# Operating System Installation Walk-Through

+The goal of this section, is to guide you through the installation process of the openSUSE Leap 15.4 OS.

 ## Installing Leap 15.4